Twin-engine aircraft cockpit used for multi-engine training at Hawkins Flight Academy

 Is accelerated multi-engine training a shortcut? +

-How long does accelerated multi-engine training take? +
+How long does multi-engine rating training take? +

 How much does a multi-engine rating cost? +